 Overview of app development options

-This article contains all the information you need to get started building apps for the Windows desktop environment or updating existing apps to take advantage of the latest Windows OS experiences.
+This article contains all the information you need to get started building apps for the Windows desktop environment.

 For more information about the app types you can choose from, see the following tabs.